Fido or Koodo –Plans for Bring Your Own Phone

 Unlimited mins

-Fido (No Contract Plans $43 $53 NA $65
+Fido (No Contract Plans$43$53NA$65

-Koodo (No Contract Plans) NA $53 $75 $90
+Koodo (No Contract Plans)NA$53$75$90

 There is a massive $25 per month price difference in the 5GB category, placing the Fido plan well under Koodo’s.
-Over the course of a traditional 2-year contract, that would come to a minimum of $600.
-Of course, neither of these plans come with a lock-in commitment, but it’s still a good measure of how much money you really talking about.
+A traditional 2-year contract would come to a minimum of $600.

 Smaller plans in Quebec